 - Undertake initial investigation of potential biological control agents for fireweed in South Africa.

-- Identify current best practice management strategies for fireweed, and work with industry and community groups to extend these findings to agricultural landholders.
+- Identify current best practice management strategies for fireweed, and work with industry and community groups to extend these finds to agricultural landholders.